-15. NLSA POLICY REGARDING NON-SANCTIONED OFFICIALS/GAMES
+14. NLSA POLICY REGARDING NON-SANCTIONED OFFICIALS/GAMES

-- a) No person shall officiate as a referee in any competition under the jurisdiction of the Association unless he/she is on the Official List of Referees. - b) If for unforeseen circumstances a referee is unable to fulfill their duties, the regions, leagues, or teams involved in the game shall have the right to agree on some other person to officiate provided they are qualified. - c) No NLSA-registered referees may officiate in any unsanctioned game, competition or tournament, whether in or out of Newfoundland and Labrador.
+- a) No person shall officiate as a referee in any competition under the jurisdiction of the Association unless he/she is on the Official List of Referees.
+Organizations who assign or use unregistered or unqualified referees are liable to fines. - b) No NLSA-registered referees may officiate in any unsanctioned game, competition or tournament, whether in or out of Newfoundland and Labrador.
 Failure to comply will result in disciplinary action being applied to the individual concerned.

-16. REFEREE CODE OF ETHICS
+15. REFEREE CODE OF ETHICS